6D6F727068657573/asafe/README.md

 ASafe is made for arch linux using libcurl.
 Make sure the pacman logs (usually located in /var/log/pacman.log) have the default timestamps like '[2020-20-07T12:28:13+0100] [ALPM] ...'.

 The pacman hook is installed to /etc/pacman.d/hooks.
-If a different directory is configured that hook needs to be moved manuelly.
+If a different directory is configured that hook needs to be moved manually.

 ## Installation